-- Ratings or grades can also vary from agency to agency - going from A+ to F in some while dipping to 'G' or even 'I' in others.
-Meanwhile, some agencies will use bronze, silver and gold to categorize their ratings, so bear this in mind when comparing ratings across different agencies.
+- Ratings or grades can also vary from agency to agency - generally ranging from A+ to F. Meanwhile, some agencies will use bronze, silver and gold to categorize their ratings, so bear this in mind when comparing ratings across different agencies.

 Why is a business’ credit score important?